Braintree (company): Products and services

 Braintree provides businesses with the ability to accept online and in-app payments.
-On October 1, 2012, they launched instant signup, streamlining the signup process for US merchants to a few minutes.
+On October 1, 2012, it launched instant signup, streamlining the signup process for US merchants to a few minutes.

 Braintree announced the v.zero SDK in July 2014.
 It allows the automatic integration of the shopping cart with PayPal, among other payment types.
 GitHub and ParkWhiz are among the companies that launched with the v.zero SDK, which supports 'One Touch Payments'.
 It does not require those users to create an account on an e-commerce site or enter credit card details every time they want to buy something.
 The concept of One Touch is based on a prior product called Venmo Touch, which was developed in conjunction with Venmo, the payment service Braintree bought in August 2012.

 In September 2014, the company announced a partnership with Coinbase to accept Bitcoin.

 Integration

 Braintree provides client libraries and integration examples in Ruby, Python, PHP, Java, .NET, and Node.js; mobile libraries for iOS and Android; and Braintree.js for in-browser card encryption.

 Braintree also works with most e-commerce and billing platforms, including BigCommerce, WooCommerce, and Magento.